Bitcoin Should Be Redistributed or Reset

 Gladstein documents this pattern across multiple jurisdictions.
 In Russia, dissidents and opposition figures have had bank accounts closed and assets seized without judicial process.
 In Afghanistan, women barred from working and from accessing the banking system have used Bitcoin to receive income and store savings outside state control.
 In Gaza, families cut off from international wire transfers have used it to receive support from relatives abroad.
 In each case, the value of Bitcoin is not its price.
 It is its resistance to the kind of intervention that the redistribution argument would require.

-Gladstein identifies Central Bank Digital Currencies as the logical endpoint of this trajectory: programmable money that can restrict what it is spent on, when it expires, and who can access it.
+Gladstein identifies Central Bank Digital CurrenciesGovernment-issued digital money that a central bank can program, restrict, monitor, or expire directly. as the logical endpoint of this trajectory, programmable money that can restrict what it is spent on, when it expires, and who can access it.
 Bitcoin operates on the opposite principle.
 It is an open standard that cannot discriminate.
 It does not know your name, your nationality, your politics, or your bank’s compliance status.
-The rules are identical for every participant because the protocol has no mechanism for treating participants differently.
+The rules are identical for every participant because the protocol has no way to treat participants differently.

-A reset would require that mechanism to exist.
-Bitcoin was specifically built so that it does not.
-For the people who need that guarantee most, including activists, dissidents, the unbanked, and anyone living under a government that treats financial access as a tool of political control, Bitcoin’s immutability is not an inconvenience to be corrected.
+A reset would require someone with the power to impose it.
+Bitcoin was built specifically so that no one has that power.
+For the people who need that guarantee most, including activists, dissidents, the unbanked, and anyone living under a government that treats financial access as a tool of political control, Bitcoin’s immutabilityThe property that once a transaction is recorded on the blockchain, it cannot be altered or erased, because changing it would mean redoing all the work since. is not an inconvenience to be corrected.
 It is the point.

 Go Deeper

-The foundational economic case for Bitcoin as sound money, covering monetary history, stock-to-flow, time preference, and why a fixed supply is the defining property of any monetary system worth holding.
+The foundational economic case for Bitcoin as sound money, covering monetary history, time preference, and why a fixed supply is the defining property of any monetary system worth holding.

 A systems-level history of why fiat money is structurally broken, how inflation silently redistributes wealth from savers to those closest to the money supply, and why Bitcoin is purpose-built to fix it.